 By train, you can reach Rothenburg in 4 hours, but why would you want to spend a whole day on a train if you only have one day in Rothenburg ob der Tauber?
 Yep, stay the night in Rothenburg.
 That’s the ticket.

 My Munich to Rothenburg ob der Tauber trip included Dinkelsbühl, another picturesque Romantic Road town.
-However, if you can’t find that trip, there are other tours to Rothenberg from Munich offering a stop in a different Romantic Road town.
+However, if you can’t find that trip, there are other tours to Rothenberg from Munich like the tour offering a stop Harburg, also on the Romantic Road.

 Top Sights in Rothenburg ob der Tauber

 However you arrive, make sure your comfy walking shoes are on to see my suggested top sights to see and do in one day in Rothenburg ob der Tauber.

 You can spend hours strolling within the fortress walls of Old Town of Rothenburg ob der Tauber.
 Soak in the historic atmosphere, pop into shops, and dine on German cuisine.
 This alone can make most tourists happy, but the following you won’t want to miss.

 Spitaltor (Spital Gate) – There are 5 main gates that enter the city, but the Spital Gate on the southern entrance has a fortification built in a figure 8 dating in the 16th century.
 I suggest you start your wandering here.
 Explore the fortification under and around the Spital tower, for a grand entrance into the Old Town.